-This is why your Pit Boss pellet smoker has a smoke setting with a temperature range of between 180°F and 210°F. I think between 225°F and 250°F is the perfect sweet spot for smoke production on pellet grills.
+This is why your Pit Boss pellet smoker has a smoke setting, which cooks in a temperature range of between 180°F and 210°F. I think between 225°F and 250°F is the perfect sweet spot for smoke production on pellet grills.

 If your auger is jammed, then the pellets can’t move from the hopper to the fire pot.
 As such, no smoke will be produced.

 The most common reason for a jammed auger is wet pellets being clumped there.
 Or, it could be that pellets have simply piled up in the space.

 You will need to clear out your hopper of wood pellets to check on this.

 If there is a lot of ash and grime in your fire pot, then it will not be able to ignite properly – or at all.

 In this case, your pellet grill may not be able to create enough smoke or produce smoke at all.

 Here are the top tricks that you can use to fix your Pit Boss pellet grill smoke problems:

 Pit Boss has their own brand of wood pellets.
 Most people are hesitant to buy these as they can set you back a few shekels.
 In my experience, Pit Boss makes a good wood pellet.
 What’s more, these pellets have been perfectly tailored to their pellet smoker.